Who We Are

 Jeff is a Licensed Professional Counselor providing therapy for adolescents, adults, families and couples.
 He received his Bachelors of Science from the University of Pittsburgh and his Master of Arts in Marriage and Family Therapy from Seton Hill University.
 Jeff specializes in Choice Theory Reality Therapy, helping clients take back control of their lives through action and intentionality.
 With over 34 years of experience, Jeff has received the Caseworker/Social Worker of the Year award from the Pennsylvania State Foster Parent Association.
 His academic work is also published in the Journal for Emotional and Behavioral Disorders.

 Jeff’s experience includes working with individuals across the life span who are struggling with depression, anxiety, ADHD, trauma, PTSD, personality disorders, substance use disorders, grief and loss, and issues unique to the LGBTQ community.
 Jeff’s training also supports clinical work with couples, families, and groups.
+He also utilizes EMDR to help his clients, and he has chosen to participate in additional training in EMDR which will lead to certification in the technique in the near future.
 He uses a personal approach to providing treatment services that draw on the cognitive behavioral model, relationship building, solution focused goals, and problem solving principles.
 Jeff fosters a therapeutic environment that supports improving one’s sense of self, happiness and needs satisfaction.

 Samantha Lacy, MA, LPC - Therapist